beqa200/Single-Page-Design-Portfolio/README.md

 ### What I learned

-Developed my skill at Grids and also learned how to make SlideShow.
+Developed my skills at Tailwind CSS and also learned how to make SlideShow.

 ## Author